exasol/exasol-virtual-schema/doc/dialects/exasol.md

 ### Data type `TIMESTAMP WITH LOCAL TIME ZONE`

-Using literals and constant expressions with `TIMESTAMP WITH LOCAL TIME ZONE` data type in Virtual Schemas can produce an incorrect results.
+Using literals and constant expressions with `TIMESTAMP WITH LOCAL TIME ZONE` data type in Virtual Schemas can produce incorrect results.
 * We recommend using `TIMESTAMP` instead.
 * If you are willing to take the risk and want to use `TIMESTAMP WITH LOCAL TIME ZONE` anyway, please, create a Virtual Schema with the following additional property `IGNORE_ERRORS = 'TIMESTAMP_WITH_LOCAL_TIME_ZONE_USAGE'`.
 * We also recommend to set Exasol system `time_zone` to UTC while working with `TIMESTAMP WITH LOCAL TIME ZONE`.